scanny/python-pptx/README.rst

 Vision
 ======

-A robust, full-featured, general-purpose library for manipulating Open XML PowerPoint files.
+A robust, full-featured, and well-documented general-purpose library for manipulating Open XML PowerPoint files.

-* *robust* - High reliability driven by a full test suite.
+* **robust** - High reliability driven by a full test suite.

-* *full-featured* - Anything that the file format will allow can be accomplished via the API.
+* **full-featured** - Anything that the file format will allow can be accomplished via the API.
 (Note that visions often take some time to fulfill completely :).

+* **well-documented** - I don't know about you, but I find it hard to remember what I was thinking yesterday if I don't write it down.
+That's not a problem for most of my thinking, but when it comes to how I set up an object hierarchy to interact, it can be a big time-waster.
+So I like it when things are nicely laid out in black-and-white.
+Other folks seem to like that too :).

-* *general-purpose* - Applicability to all conceivable purposes is valued over being especially well-suited to any particular purpose.
+* **general-purpose** - Applicability to all conceivable purposes is valued over being especially well-suited to any particular purpose.
 Particular purposes can always be accomplished by building a wrapper library of your own.
   Serving general purposes from a particularized library is not so easy.

-* *manipulate* - Initially I expect this library to be primarily for purposes of *writing* .pptx files.
+* **manipulate** - Initially I expect this library to be primarily for purposes of *writing* .pptx files.
 But since we're talking about vision here, I think it's not to much to envision that it could be developed to also be able to *read* .pptx files and manipulate their contents.
 I could see that coming